 The REI Trailmade combines the best elements of lightweight and versatility with a low price.
 These pants fall solidly in the lightweight category but still come loaded with thoughtful details like a drawstring adjustable waist and double-layered cuffs for added durability.
 The Trailmades come at a friendly price and punch far above their weight as a low-cost option.

 The Outdoor Research Ferrosi stands out to us for its excellent value and performance.
-Coming in right at one hundred dollars MSRP, they certainly aren’t the lowest-priced pants on the market, but they do offer higher performance.
-Exceptionally elastic, mobile, and breathable, the Ferrosi is the perfect pant for everything to get the most bang for your buck.
+Coming in right at one hundred dollars MSRP, it certainly isn’t the lowest-priced pant on the market, but it offers higher performance.
+Exceptionally elastic, mobile, and breathable, the Ferrosi is the perfect one pant for everything to get the most bang for your buck.

 COMFORT & MOBILITY